gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 &nbsp;

-## Next Step:
+## Next Steps:
-- SSL
+- SSL Certificate (self-signed)
-- changing services to port 443
+- change servics to port 443 (Nginx Proxy)
+- Email Server - to download all emails (other Email-Provider as a relay)
+- script:
+    - instead of Documentation-Files (Copy & Paste)
+    - changing all default passwords